 - begging, stealing food.

-- extended stays at school (early arrival, late departure).

-- constant fatigue, listlessness, or falling asleep in class.
+- constant fatigue, listlessness, or falling asleep.

 - alcohol or drug abuse.

-- delinquency.

 - states there is no caregiver.

-- frequently absent or tardy.
+- frequently absent.

 - shunned by peers.

-- school dropout (adolescents).

 - self destructive.

 - misuses alcohol or other drugs.

 - maintains chaotic home.

 - evidence of apathy or hopelessness.

 - mentally ill or diminished intelligence.

 - history of neglect as a child.

 - consistent failure to keep appointments.

+- leaving child unattended in vehicle.